 Following these pre-install steps, you’ve prepared your Debian system to install Visual Studio Code.
 In the following steps, you’ll learn how to add the official Microsoft repository and install the latest version of Visual Studio Code.

-Import Visual Studio Code Repository APT on Debian 12, 11 or 10
+Import Visual Studio Code APT Repository

 In this step, you’ll learn to import the official Microsoft repository for Visual Studio Code to ensure you get the latest version from a trusted source.

-Step 1: Import Microsoft GPG Key on Debian
+Import Microsoft GPG Key

 First, you need to import the Microsoft GPG key, which allows your system to verify the authenticity of the Visual Studio Code installation package.
 To do this, run the following command in your terminal: